Brennall/HFH-SRD/Chapter03.md

 Birthwort: Birthwort, also known as snakeroot, is a healing herb used as a remedy for snake bites and other poisons.
 Birthwort can be applied as a poultice to a poisoned wound by an adventurer with the Healing proficiency.
 Used in this manner, it provides a +2 bonus on the Healing proficiency throw to neutralize poison.

-Boat, River:  This boat is 20’ to 30’ long, has a “beam” (width) of 10’ to 15’, and has a “draft,” or surface depth, of between 2-3’ when in the water.
+Boat, River:  This boat is 20' to 30' long, has a "beam" (width) of 10' to 15', and has a "draft," or surface depth, of between 2-3' when in the water.
 Riverboats are rowed, or poles are used to push it along.
 A river boat requires at least 1 rower as crew (see the Hirelings, Henchmen, Mercenaries, and Specialists section, later in this chapter).
 The cost of the boat increases by 1,000gp if it has a roof.
 A riverboat can carry 400 stone (4,000lb) plus crew.

-Boat, Sailing:  This small boat has a single mast, with a length of 20’ to 40’, a beam of 10’ to 15’, and a draft of 2’ to 3’.
+Boat, Sailing:  This small boat has a single mast, with a length of 20' to 40', a beam of 10' to 15', and a draft of 2' to 3'.
 Sailing boats are primarily employed for fishing on lakes or coasts.
 A sailing boat requires at least 1 sailor as crew.
 A sailing boat can carry up to 600 stone (6,000lb) plus crew.

 Bola: These are throwing weapons made of weights on the ends of interconnected cords, designed to capture animals by entangling their legs.
 A character can use a bola to make a knock down or wrestling maneuver (as described in special maneuvers in Chapter 6) with a thrown attack.